Cray-HPE/docs-csm/operations/multi-tenancy/Tapms.md

 vault_cmd secrets list
 ```

-Once `vault_cmd` is working define the following variables in preperation for the key rotation.
+Once the function is working define the following variables in preparation for the key rotation.

 ```bash
 TENANT_NAME="tenant-name" # add your specific tenant name